Ričardas Berankis: 2019: Return to top 100, Four Challenger titles

-2020-2021: First US Open and French Open third rounds
+2020–2021: First US Open and French Open third rounds

 Berankis reached the third round of the 2020 US Open for the first time in his career on his eighth attempt defeating Steve Johnson.
 He lost to 20th seed Pablo Carreño Busta.

 At the 2020 French Open he defeated Bolivia's Hugo Dellien in the first round.
 He faced Novak Djokovic in the second round but lost in straight sets.

 He reached the third round of the 2021 French Open for the first time in his career, also in eight attempts, where he lost again to top seed and eventual champion Novak Djokovic.

 After a first round defeat at the 2021 US Open, being unable to defend his points from the 2020 US Open Berankis dropped out of the top 100 in singles on 13 September 2021 to No. 107.

-At the 2021 Astana Open he reached the semifinal in doubles partnering Artem Sitak, where they lost to top seeds and eventual champions Santiago Gonzalez and Andres Molteni.
-As a result his doubles ranking improved to No. 202 on 27 September 2021.
+At the 2021 Astana Open he reached the semifinal in doubles partnering Artem Sitak, where they lost to top seeds and eventual champions Santiago González and Andrés Molteni.
+As a result, his doubles ranking improved to No. 202 on 27 September 2021.

-At the 2021 Kremlin Cup he reached the semifinals as a lucky loser where he lost to sixth seed Marin Cilic.
-As a result he returned to the top 100 at No. 99 on 25 October.
+At the 2021 Kremlin Cup he reached the semifinals as a lucky loser where he lost to sixth seed Marin Čilić.
+As a result, he returned to the top 100 at No. 99 on 25 October.

 2022: ATP 500 quarterfinal

 At the 2022 Melbourne Summer Set 1 he reached the round of 16 as a qualifier where he lost to sixth seed Rafael Nadal.
-At the same tournament, he reached the semifinals in doubles partnering Denys Molchanov losing to sixth seeds Aleksandr Nedovyesov and Aisam-Ul-Haq Qureshi.
-As a result he returned to the top 100 in singles and top 200 in doubles.
+At the same tournament, he reached the semifinals in doubles partnering Denys Molchanov losing to sixth seeds Aleksandr Nedovyesov and Aisam-ul-Haq Qureshi.
+As a result, he returned to the top 100 in singles and top 200 in doubles.

 Also as a qualifier, Berankis reached the quarterfinals of the ATP 500 Dubai Open after beating Jan-Lennard Struff and Alexei Popyrin.
 He lost to Denis Shapovalov in the quarterfinals.

+He reached the final in Lille where he lost to Quentin Halys.

+At the 2022 Wimbledon Championships, he recorded his fourth main draw win at the tournament defeating former semifinalist Sam Querrey in straight sets.

+2023–2025: First title since 2019, 15 Challenger titles

+Berankis won his first Challenger title since 2019 and 14th overall at the 2023 Open Saint-Brieuc.

 Personal life

 Berankis was born in Vilnius, Lithuania, to Jelena and Genadijus.
 His mother works in a post office, while his father is a taxi driver.
 He has one sister, Lina Berankyte-Astrauskiene, who was also a tennis player, and now a coach and an International Tennis Federation Official.
-Berankis resides in Bradenton, Florida, but now and then returns to his town of birth.
+He resides in Bradenton, Florida, but now and then returns to his town of birth.
 He always wears a ring around his neck in memory of his best friend Aivaras Balžekas, who was a son of Berankis' coach Remigijus Balžekas.
 Berankis speaks Lithuanian, Russian, and English.
 For a time, he went by the name Richard Berankis on the ATP Tour.